-Multi-camera multi-object tracking.
-We evaluate the performance of our approach and compare with several state-of-the-art methods on the PETS 2009 multicamera multi-object tracking dataset [11], which includes three video sequences obtained from multiple synchronized cameras:
+Multi-camera multi-object tracking We evaluate the performance of our approach and compare with several state-ofthe-art methods on the PETS 2009 multi-camera multi-object tracking dataset Ferryman and Shahrokni (2009), which includes three video sequences obtained from multiple synchronized cameras:

-- S2.L1: low target density, 19 moving pedestrians in 795 frames; - S2.L2: medium target density, 43 pedestrians spreading in 436 frames;

-S2.L3: high target density, 44 pedestrians moving together in 240 frames.
+- S2.L1 low target density, 19 moving pedestrians in 795 frames; - S2.L2 medium target density, 43 pedestrians spreading in 436 frames; - S2.L3 high target density, 44 pedestrians moving together in 240 frames.

-These videos represent practical challenges in multitarget tracking, including frequent target occlusions, close targets with similar appearance, and low frame rate (\sim 7 frame-per-second).
+These videos represent practical challenges in multi-target tracking, including frequent target occlusions, close targets with similar appearance, and low frame rate (\sim 7 frame-persecond).
 In our experiments, we compare tracking results using multiple camera views for each of the three PETS 2009 sequences.
-To make fair comparison, we use frame detections obtained with the Deformable Part Model (DPM) algorithm [10] as the input for all evaluated methods.
-In the performance evaluation, We use ground truth annotation provided in [34].
+To make fair comparison, we use frame detections obtained with the Deformable Part Model (DPM) algorithm (Felzenszwalb et al. 2008) as the input for all evaluated methods.
+In the performance evaluation, We use ground truth annotation provided in Milan et al. (2011).

-Single-camera multi-object tracking.
-To demonstrate the generality of the proposed approach, we also evaluate our approach on the PETS 2009 single-camera multi-object tracking dataset [11] and MOTChallenge 2015 single-camera 3D benchmark [26].
-For the PETS 2009 dataset, following the previous single-camera multiobject tracking methods [1,2,45], we use videos captured by camera #1 of sequences S2L1, S2.L2 and S2.L3 to complete the tracking task.
+Single-camera multi-object tracking To demonstrate the generality of the proposed approach, we also evaluate our approach on the PETS 2009 single-camera multiobject tracking dataset (Ferryman and Shahrokni 2009) and MOTChallenge 2015 single-camera 3D benchmark (Leal-Taixé et al. 2015).
+For the PETS 2009 dataset, following the previous single-camera multi-object tracking methods (Andrivenko and Schindler 2011; Andrivenko et al. 2012; Wen et al. 2014), we use videos captured by camera #1 of sequences S2L1, S2.L2 and S2.L3 to complete the tracking task.
 The MOTChallenge 3D benchmark consists of four sequences captured using a static camera, i.e., AVG-TownCentre, PETS 2009-S2.L1, PETS 2009-S2.L2 and TUD-Stadtmitte, with the calibration files used to compute a 2D homography between the image plane and the ground plane.
 The PETS 2009-S2.L1 and TUD-Stadtmitte sequences are used for training, while the remaining two sequences, i.e., PETS 2009-S2.L2 and AVG-TownCentre, are used for testing.
-The DPM algorithm [10] is used to generate the input detections for all trackers in the PETS 2009 dataset evaluation.
-While for the MOTChallenge 3D benchmark, the publicly provided input detection results [26] are adopted to complete the tracking task.
+The DPM algorithm (Felzenszwalb et al. 2008) is used to generate the input detections for all trackers in the PETS 2009 dataset evaluation.
+While for the MOTChallenge 3D benchmark, the publicly provided input detection results (Leal-Taixé et al. 2015) are adopted to complete the tracking task.